Hi everybody! Rails 3.0.6 has been released!

 Rails 3.0.6 contains an important security fix!
 Please upgrade!

 Rails versions 3.0.x prior to 3.0.6 contain an XSS vulnerability.
-The vulnerability manifests itself via the auto_link method.
-The auto_link method will automatically mark input strings as "html safe" even if the input is from an unknown origin.
+The vulnerability manifests itself via the

 For example:

-How can I protect myself?
+<%= auto_link(params[:content]) %>How can I protect myself?

-• Upgrade to Rails 3.0.6, then content passed to auto_link will be automatically escaped for you.
+- Upgrade to Rails 3.0.6, then content passed to auto_linkwill be automatically escaped for you.

-• If you cannot upgrade Rails, then apply the patch found here.
-Then auto_link content will be escaped for you.
+- If you cannot upgrade Rails, then apply the patch found here.
+Then auto_linkcontent will be escaped for you.

-• If you cannot upgrade Rails, or apply the patch, then change your calls to auto_link to call sanitize like so:
+- If you cannot upgrade Rails, or apply the patch, then change your calls to auto_linkto call sanitize like so:

 <%= sanitize(auto_link(params[:content])) %>